lpar/mviplayer/README.md

 To report verbosely what's done, use the `-v` option.

 You can add custom rename rules if the default behavior doesn't work for particular shows.
-They are held in a file `rules.json` in the destination directory.
+They are held in a file `rules.json` in `~/.config/mviplayer`.
 Example:

 ```json
 [